VR’s 3 Big Problems

 So now we’re looking for small head motions.
 But did the player’s head move because they wanted to jump…or because they stood up a bit while dodging…or because they moved upwards while swinging at an enemy…or because they were just stretching?

-Telling small motions apart is already hard for one person, so imagine trying to do that for thousands of players, each with their own anatomical peculiarities and slightly different ways of doing those motions.
+So it’s already hard to tell small motions apart for one person.
+Now imagine imagine trying to do that for thousands of players, each with their own anatomical peculiarities and slightly different ways of doing those motions.

-And getting this right really matters because games feel insanely clunky if you’re constantly accidentally doing the wrong thing or failing to do the right thing.
+And getting motion controls right really matters, since games feel insanely clunky if you’re constantly doing the wrong thing or failing to do the right thing — especially when it’s you messing up and not just some character on a faraway screen.

-This basic gesture recognition problem is the reason why the few truly popular VR games have literally only one or two basic actions, like slicing blocks in Beat Saber or jumping around in Gorilla Tag.
+It’s why seemingly all of the most popular VR games are built around just one or two basic actions, like slicing blocks in Beat Saber or jumping around in Gorilla Tag.

 The Result

-When we sum up the above problems, implementing any action will take 20 iterations of playtesting and tweaking things…just to make it not feel terrible.
+When we combine the difficulties of movement and motion controls in VR, implementing any action will take 20 iterations of playtesting and tweaking things…just to make it not feel terrible.

 Now do that for attacking, blocking, dodging, drinking a potion, picking up objects, opening doors, interacting with NPCs, using every single spell, etc.